redawg/eda-demo/README.md

 ### Okay, now that's out of the way...Let's start.
 At this point you should have a RHEL vm up running Nginx  (see prerequisites section)

 1. Log into Dynatrace.
-We need to Download the Dynatrace OneAgent to install on our managed RHEL VM running Nginx .
+We need to Download the Dynatrace OneAgent to install on our managed RHEL VM running Nginx.

 > - under Deploy Dynatrace click start installation

  ![Alt text](<Screenshot from 2023-10-04 22-23-23.png>)

  Select Linux: